 School counsellors are qualified and trained and know how to listen and help.
 They'll take your problem seriously and work with you to find a good solution.
 School counsellors are trained to help with everything — and it doesn't have to be just school stuff.
 A counsellor can help you deal with the sadness when someone has died as well as help you work through your decision about getting into your dream college.

 It takes a lot of training to be a school counsellor.
-Most not only have Foundation degrees, but Master's degrees as well as special training and certification in counseling.
-One of the many good things about school counselors is that they are up-to-date on all the top things that affect students, including any trends that might affect your school.
+The entry level for our qualified counsellors is Foundation Degree in Counselling or related qualification, but many have Honours Degrees and post graduate qualifications such as Master's Degrees as well as special training and certification in counselling.
+Our school counsellors keep up-to-date with all the top issues and concerns that affect students, including any trends that might affect your school.

 School counsellors work alongside the rest of the school community and, in many cases, the outside community as well.
 So they can refer students to outside resources like substance abuse treatment centers, Tier 3 services, Social Workers and targeted Youth Support Outreach services.